secondRZ/swe-interview/topics/cs-details.md

         2. Else put it in its own interface that the subclass can inherit from on its own.
      3. Once its constructed,

+## Backend Development

+* Data Processing
+  * Encoding is a map.
+A rosetta stone for the computer to know how to turn the characters into bytes.